vadimdemedes/pastel/README.md

   --name     Name of the person to greet                     [string] [required] <-------- Triple-slash on line 9
 ```

-We can use the `///` notation to add documentation to you commands and their arguments without needing to add additional properties or code to your command.
+We can use the `///` notation to add documentation to your commands and their arguments without needing to add additional properties or code to your command.

 Lastly, your command must always export a React command for rendering that command.